mariusmafteiv/Car-Rally/README.md

 # Project made for Introduction in Programming, Year 1, Sem 1
 ## Car Rally
-Proiectul consta in implementarea jocului Raliu Auto, dupa cum este descris in cartea „ Olimpiada jocurilor raționale”.

 The project consists in implementating a game of Car Rally as it is described in the following book: "Olimpiada jocurilor rationale".

-Proiect realizat de Maftei Marius Vasilica & Istrate Iustin.
+Project made by Maftei Marius Vasilica & Istrate Iustin.